repinek/fallguys-server-changer/README.md

 # Fall Guys Server Changer

-This repository contains scripts to redirect Fall Guys network traffic to a custom server.
+This repository contains scripts to redirect Fall Guys network traffic to a private server.

 > [!WARNING]
 > **THIS IS NOT PRIVATE SERVER!**